kanidm/webauthn-rs/README.md

 * Softtokens

-If your key/browser combination don't work (generally due to missing crypto routines) please conduct a [compatability test](https://webauthn.firstyear.id.au/compat_test) and then open an issue so that we can resolve the issue!
+If your key/browser combination don't work (generally due to missing crypto routines) please conduct a [compatibility test](https://webauthn.firstyear.id.au/compat_test) and then open an issue so that we can resolve the issue!

 Known BROKEN Keys/Hardware